 -

-Neglect: failure to provide proper care or an environment injurious to the child’s welfare.
-Churches and faith-based organizations are encouraged by state and nonprofit resources to adopt prevention measures—training for clergy/volunteers to recognize signs of maltreatment, posting reporting contact information, having internal safe-environment protocols—but these are generally guidance rather than detailed statutory mandates.
+Churches and faith-based organizations are encouraged by state and nonprofit resources to adopt prevention measures such as; training for clergy/volunteers to recognize signs of maltreatment, posting reporting contact information, having internal safe-environment protocols.
+However, these are general guidance’s rather than statutory mandates.

 SCHOOL GUIDELINES